saitej123/StreamlitApps/README.md

 # Streamlit-Apps
- EDA Analysis
- Model build using Pycaret
+ EDA Analysis  and Model building using Pycaret